 The Sultan is a labour of love.
-The owner, an aficionado of Singapore culture and heritage, painstakingly put together ten conservation shophouses to create a hotel that is a grand tribute to Singapore’s glorious and colourful past.
-The Sultan houses 60 guest rooms, of which no two are the same.
-Each room at The Sultan brings its own adventure and story; one just has to take a minute to savour the beauty and history in the details.
+The owner, an aficionado of Singapore culture and heritage, painstakingly put together 10 Grade A conservation shophouses to create a hotel that is a grand tribute to Singapore’s glorious and colourful past.
+Housing 60 guest rooms across 8 room categories, no two rooms at The Sultan are the same.

-Faithfully preserved and recreated from traditional shophouses, The Sultan retains many beautiful architectural features that hark back to a time when Kampong Glam was a bustling shopping and trading district.
-Tall columns, wide arcs, and beautiful full-length shuttered windows – all these architectural features have been lovingly restored for our hotel guests to truly experience the old Singapore charm.
-Guests will find themselves surrounded by modern luxuries and creature comforts even as they get to live and breathe the splendour and intricacies of old Singapore.
+Faithfully preserved and recreated from traditional Late Shophouse and Second Transitional Shophouse-style Singapore shophouses, The Sultan retains many beautiful architectural features that hark back to a time when Kampong Glam was a bustling shopping and trading district.
+Tall columns, wide arcs, and beautiful full-length shuttered French windows are just some of the architectural features that have been lovingly restored, allowing our guests to experience the charm of old Singapore up close.

 After Kampong Glam was declared a conservation area in 1989, its rejuvenated allure has attracted locals and tourists alike, who converge here to enjoy its eclectic mix of traditional and modern shops and eateries.